 The PRASAD Project is a Non-Government Organization (NGO) in special consultative status with the Economic and Social Council of the United Nations.
-PRASAD has been ranked as a top-rated nonprofit by GreatNonprofits since 2014.
+PRASAD has been ranked as a top-rated nonprofit by GreatNonprofits and Charity Navigator.

-In 2016 the PRASAD Project achieved a Gold Level GuideStar nonprofit profile level.
+In 2017 the PRASAD Project achieved a Platinum Level GuideStar nonprofit profile level.
 GuideStar is the world’s largest source of information about nonprofit organizations.
-The gold level demonstrates PRASAD’s deep commitment to financial accountability and openness about its mission and plans.
+The Platinum level demonstrates PRASAD’s deep commitment to financial accountability and openness about its mission and plans.

 The charitable work of The PRASAD Project has its roots in the 1930s, when Bhagavan Nityananda offered food and support to villagers in the Tansa Valley in Maharashtra, India.
 Swami Muktananda continued this great work through the 1960s and 1970s.